 - We analyze how accurate SAP has been on Vora.

 SAP has been proposing HANA for a new purpose, namely to serve as the database for the customer’s SAP Big Data.

-Is HANA a good choice for Big Data?
+Is HANA a right choice for Big Data?
 That is it time for SAP Big Data?
 In this article, we analyze the accuracy of SAP’s Vora product page.

 SAP’s Vora Quotes

 “SAP Vora is an in-memory, distributed computing solution that helps organizations uncover actionable business insights from Big Data.
 Use it to run enriched, interactive analytics on both enterprise and Hadoop data, quickly and easily.”